-Simultaneously with the execution of the Business Combination Agreement, Andina and Stryve entered into subscription agreements with investors (the "Closing PIPE Investors") for an aggregate of \$42,500,000 for 4,250,000 shares of Class A Common Stock of Andina (the "Closing PIPE Shares") at a price of \$10.00 per share in a private placement in Andina (the "Closing PIPE Investment") to be consummated simultaneously with the Closing.
-In addition, simultaneously with the Business Combination Agreement, (i) Stryve issued to investors (the "Bridge Investors") in a private placement \$10,600,000 in unsecured promissory notes (the "Bridge Notes") and (ii) Andina and Stryve entered into subscription agreements with the Bridge Investors (in the same form as with the Closing PIPE Investors), where the obligations of Stryve under such Bridge Notes will be used to offset and satisfy the obligations of the Bridge Investors under such subscription agreements at the Closing, whereupon the Bridge Investors will be issued an aggregate of up to 1,359,398 shares of Class A Common Stock (the "Bridge Shares") at a twenty percent (20%) discount to the Closing PIPE Shares.
+Simultaneously with the execution of the Business Combination Agreement, Andina and Stryve entered into subscription agreements with investors (the "Closing PIPE Investors") for an aggregate of \$42,500,000 for 4,250,000 shares of Class A Common Stock of Andina (the "Closing PIPE Shares") at a price of \$10.00 per share in a private placement in Andina (the "Closing PIPE Investors") to be consummated simultaneously with the Closing.
+In addition, simultaneously with the Business Combination Agreement, (i) Stryve issued to investors (the "Bridge Investors") in a private placement \$10,600,000 in unsecured promissory notes (the "Bridge Notes") and (ii) Andina and Stryve entered into subscription agreements with the Bridge Investors (in the same form as with the Closing PIPE Investors), where the obligations of Stryve under such Bridge Investors under such subscription agreements at the Closing, whereupon the Bridge Investors will be issued an aggregate of up to 1,359,398 shares of Class A Common Stock (the "Bridge Shares") at a twenty percent (20%) discount to the Closing PIPE Shares.